Algebraic Connectivity Reveals Modulated High-Order Functional Networks in Alzheimer's Disease: Materials and Methods

 \subsubsection{Hyperedge Modeling}

 Different methods have been proposed for computing the hyperedge weights ($\mathbf{W}$ matrix).
 The $\mathbf{W}$ matrix is a fundamental aspect when working with hypergraphs, since via this information different features can be extracted, such as the node degree matrix $\mathbf{D}_v$ and the hypergraph similarity matrix $\mathbf{S}$.
 To this end, in this work, we proposed a novel method of computing the weight of each hyperedge, relying on the algebraic connectivity ($a(\mathcal{G})$, Fiedler value) \cite{fiedler1973algebraic}.
 The importance of $a(\mathcal{G})$ resides in the fact that it is a measure of how well connected a graph is \cite{de2007old}.
 The $a(\mathcal{G})$ is computed on the subgraph composed of the regions belonging to a specific hyperedge.
 In detail, the absolute value of the FC matrix defined by the regional time series belonging to the hyperedge was computed, thus generating a subgraph of the brain regions of the hyperedge.
 The $a(\mathcal{G})$ is defined as the second-smallest eigenvalue extracted from the Laplacian matrix of the subgraph.
-Due to the limited number of regions involved in each hyperedge (at least three), LU Factorization was used to decompose the Laplacian matrix.
+Due to the limited number of regions involved in each hyperedge (at least three), the trace minimization with LU factorization approach was used to decompose the Laplacian matrix, and the tolerance value for computing the eigenvalues was set to $1e-10$ in order to have numerical stability when calculating the $a(\mathcal{G})$.